sambhavu/iso/README.md

 # iso_backup
 iso linux files amd 64

-all other algorithms are patent pending and ip protected by owner  april 2023
+all in private and public algorithms are patent pending and intellectual property rights are protected by owner including commits

+april 2023